-- meet the required competencies depending on the food business, - be reasonably available during trading hours, - have the ability to supervise food handling practices at the premises, and - have the authority to supervise and direct food handlers.
+- meet the required competencies depending on the food business, - be reasonably available to advise and supervise each food hander at a food premises on a day-to-day basis, - have the ability to supervise food handling practices at the premises, - have the authority to supervise and direct food handlers, and - For category one or category two food businesses, the food safety supervisor must have obtained their certification within the past 5 years, after this time recertification is required.

-A food safety supervisor will add an onsite level of protection for day to day food safety, as they have the experience and expertise relevant to the licensable food business.
+A food safety supervisor will add an onsite level of protection for day-to-day food safety, as they have the experience and expertise relevant to the licensable food business.
 The food safety supervisor is an important contact for both Council's Environmental Health Officers and food handlers at the food business.